corollari/bitcoin-covenants/README.md

 For more information, see the [paper](https://fc17.ifca.ai/bitcoin/papers/bitcoin17-final28.pdf) and [article](https://blockstream.com/2016/11/02/en-covenants-in-elements-alpha/) about it.

 **Note**: This opcode has been implemented inside Elements, the blockchain layer upon which Blockstream's Liquid sidechain is built.
-Furthermore, an opcode very similiar to it called [OP\_CHECKDATASIG](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_checkdatasig.md) has been implemented and deployed in Bitcoin Cash.
+Furthermore, an opcode very similar to it called [OP\_CHECKDATASIG](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/op_checkdatasig.md) has been implemented and deployed in Bitcoin Cash.

 ### Signature costruction
 Approaches based on constructing a public key so that only a single signature for it is known.